DementevVV/commitsum/README.md

 ## Usage

+### Date Selection

+When you first start the application, you'll be presented with a date input screen:

+- The current date is pre-filled by default
+- You can edit the date in YYYY-MM-DD format
+- Press `Enter` to confirm and fetch commits for that date

+### Repository Selection and Summary

-Use the following keyboard controls to interact with the application:
+After selecting a date, use the following keyboard controls to interact with the application:

 - `Space`: Toggle repository selection
 - `j` or `↓`: Move cursor down